vbem/lilei.tech/resumes/en_US/index.md

 ## Educational Background

-- 2008/9–2011/4, the Master of Engineering majored in SIP (signal and information processing) in Nanjing University of Posts and Telecommunications, the specialist ranked Top 10%.
+- 2008/9–2011/4, the Master of Engineering majored in SIP (signal and information processing) in Nanjing University of Posts and Telecommunications, ranking within the top 10%.
-- 2004/4–2008/6, the Bachelor of Engineering majored in Communication Engineering in Nanjing University of Posts and Telecommunications, the specialist ranked Top 10%.
+- 2004/4–2008/6, the Bachelor of Engineering majored in Communication Engineering in Nanjing University of Posts and Telecommunications, ranking within the top 10%.

-During the period of undergraduate, I have awarded the school-level and enterprise scholarship for many times, and I served as the vice minister of Information Technology Department of University Science & Technology Association Forum, I also participated in the [Open Source Mirror Server](https://mirrors.njupt.edu.cn/) Maintenance, organized the Canonical Ubuntu Campus Promotion Activities, ect.
-During the period of postgraduate, I conducted the research and development of Cognitive Wireless Network Algorithms, participated in two nation-level projects, published 5 articles in China and abroad (including two [link-A](https://ieeexplore.ieee.org/document/5633440/) and [link-B](https://ieeexplore.ieee.org/document/5702986) articles through IEEE EI searching), I awarded School Excellent Postgraduate for many time and scholarships of all levels and other honors.
+During the period of undergraduate, I was awarded the academic and enterprise scholarship for many times, and I served as the vice minister of Information Technology Department of University Science & Technology Association Forum, I also participated in the [Open Source Mirror Server](https://mirrors.njupt.edu.cn/) Maintenance, organized the Canonical Ubuntu Campus Promotion Activities, ect.
+During the period of postgraduate, I conducted the research and development of Cognitive Wireless Network Algorithms, participated in two nation-level projects, published 5 articles in China and abroad (including two [link-A](https://ieeexplore.ieee.org/document/5633440/) and [link-B](https://ieeexplore.ieee.org/document/5702986) articles through IEEE EI searching), I was awarded School Excellent Postgraduate for many time and scholarships of all levels as well as other honors.
 I won the [first prize of GMCM](/resumes/resources/gmcm.jpg) (No. 4 of the nation) as the team leader.

 ## Career Planning

-> Become an excellent engineer with professional technology, be amiable between colleagues, be reliable on projects and be happy in life.
+> Become an engineer with great expertise.
+Be amiable among colleagues, reliable on projects and happy in life.

 ## Hobbies

-- I have a passion for sports, and have the foundation of table tennis.
+- I have a passion for sports, especially for table tennis.
 I served as vice president of Baidu Table Tennis Association.
 I won the champion of Men's Singles of Baidu Quality in 2011 and 2012.
 I represented Baidu to win the champion of Shangdi Software Park Group in 2012 and 2013.
-I won the top-three prize in Men’s Singles Competition of SMG Shanghai Media Group in 2017, 2018 and 2019.
+I ranked the third in Men’s Singles Competition of SMG Shanghai Media Group in 2017, 2018 and 2019.

 ----------